 As one focuses one's mind at the seventh base, one will see the Primary Path Sphere.
-Focusing one's mind further in the middle of the Primary Path Sphere, one will see Sila Sphere.
+Focusing one's mind further in the of the Primary Path middle Sphere. one will see Sila Sphere.
 Focusing one's mind in the middle of Sila Sphere, one will see Samadhi Sphere.
-Focusing one's mind in the middle of Samadhi Sphere, one will see Panna Sphere.
+Focusing one's middle of Samadhi Sphere, mind in the will one see Panna Sphere.
 Focusing one's mind in the middle of Panna Sphere, one will see Vimutti Sphere.
-Focusing one's mind in the middle of Vimutti Sphere, one will see Vimuttinanadassana Sphere.
+Focusing one's middle of Vimutti Sphere, mind in the one will see Vimuttinanadassana Sphere.
 Focusing one's mind in the middle of Vimuttinanadassana Sphere, one will see the refined human body, celestial body seated in the middle of Vimuttinanadassana Sphere.
 Then, continue focusing one's mind in the middle furthermore.
 The kammathana meditation practice ranges from the level of human body, celestial body, Rupa Brahma body, and Arupa-Brahma body.
 These steps are samatha kammathana or mental calm meditation.